Mrs. McRae's Classroom

 Mrs. McRae's General Homework Guidelines and Expectations:

 1. Copy HW down daily.
 I require this for a couple reasons.
 First, it helps you build a good habit and it feels great when you can cross it off your list!
 Second, from time to time I may forget *oops* to update this page.
 If you write it down, you'll never have to guess what was assigned!
-And third, your future high school teachers may not post your homework at all! *Gasp* Being in the habit of writing things down will make you successful when you get to them.
+Also, technology can be fickle; while it is a fabulous tool it should not be the only thing we rely on.
+And third, your future high school teachers may not post your homework at all! *Gasp* Being in the habit of writing things down will make you successful when you get to those teachers who don't.

 3. Printing.
 As a middle school student, you are asked to be a responsible student whether you are ready or not.
 This comes into play when an assignment needs to be printed.
 Printer paper and ink was listed on your school supply list for a reason-to be used.
 They are consumable products, which means when they are consumed or run out, they must be replaced in a timely manner.
 It is your job to let your parents and guardians know when those items are running low so they have the chance to get them for you before it is too late.
 I may attach a handout to Google Classroom that you'll need to print and fill out for the next day.
 I may ask you to finish typing an essay or project and ask you to print it by a certain due date.
 If your printer is broken or non-existent, we'll work something out.
 But, you cannot rely on the computer lab to print your work.
 In high school, they will not allow that at all.